tunagencSU/DSA-210-Term-Project/README.md

 ## 9. Academic Integrity and AI Disclosure

-In line with the DSA 210 academic integrity guidelines, I want to be transparent: AI tools (Large Language Models) were used during this project for code generation, debugging, data-processing utilities, and text refinement.
+To be upfront, in line with the DSA 210 academic integrity guidelines: I did use AI tools (LLMs) during this project.
+Mainly for code generation, debugging, small data-processing utilities, and some text editing.
+The conceptual design, feature engineering choices, hypothesis test selection, and the interpretation of the results are my own work.

-All specific prompts I used along with the corresponding generated outputs (chat histories) have been saved and documented, and they're available on request.
+I saved all the specific prompts I used and the chat histories that came out of them.
+Happy to share them if asked.

-No part of the dataset construction, statistical reasoning, or model evaluation was outsourced to AI without my review and verification.
+No part of the dataset construction, the statistical reasoning, or the model evaluation was outsourced to AI without me reviewing and verifying it myself.